ngi-nix/magic_rb-goatcounter/README.md

 In order to use this [flake](https://nixos.wiki/wiki/Flakes) you realistically need to be running [NixOS](https://nixos.org/) and then you can import a module that this flakes provides at `nixosModule`, but if you know what you're doing you can also run goatcounter manually with:

-> :warning: You will need to setup the goatcounter config file and an appropriate database.
+> :warning: You will need to setup the goatcounter config parameters and an appropriate database.

 ```
 $ nix run github:ngi-nix/magic_rb-goatcounter